azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 ![LUIS Migration](./images/LUIS03.png)

 Once the Resource is deployed you can go ahead and create the LUIS app.
-Select `New app`, keep the default *Culture English* as default and give it the name `OrderApp`.
+Select `New app`, keep the default *Culture German* as default and give it the name `OrderApp`.
 Let's use an example where we want to detect a Pizza order from the user.
 We also want to detect if the user wants to cancel an order.

 > **Note:** Culture is the language that your app understands, not the interface language.
 > **Quick explanation on how LUIS works: **